BenjaFriend/Weave_Engine/README.md

 # Weave Engine

-Weave Engine is a game engine that utilizes Boost ASIO to create a cross platform server authoritative network stack written in C++.
-The engine aims to provide an interface for you to build a game on including Lua script bindings, an asset importing pipeline, and an etensible entity component system.
+The Weave Engine is a game engine that utilizes Boost ASIO to create a cross platform server authoritative network stack written in C++.
+The engine aims to provide an interface for you to build a game on including Lua script bindings, an asset importing pipeline, and an extensible entity component system.

 The capabilities of the engine are demonstrated in a Tank shooter game,